Luming-L/Project/macs2.md

 macs2 bdgopt -i local_bias_raw.bdg -m multiply -p .99858 -o local_lambda.bdg
 ```
 > genome background noise as lambda
-Step 6: Compare ChIP and local lambda to get the scores in pvalue or qvalue
+# Step 6: Compare ChIP and local lambda to get the scores in pvalue or qvalue
+to find enriched regions and predict the so-called 'peaks', the ChIP signals and local lambda stored in BEDGRAPH file have to be compared using certain statistic model.
+_bdgcmp_ module will output score for each basepair in the genome
 ```bash
 # qpois
 macs2 bdgcmp -t CTCF_ChIP_200K_filterdup.pileup.bdg -c local_lambda.bdg -m qpois -o CTCF_ChIP_200K_qvalue.bdg